lbreede/www/content/posts/2024-07-02-implementing-a-merkle-tree-in-python.md

 'b447dbac50e48a16111032928282bf168cfe648b31d628fd0d6198fb2943cd9e'
 ```

-If we modify one of the transactions, we will see how one of the transaction hashes changed completely, which in turn changed the Merkle Root.
+If we modify one of the transactions, we will see how one of the transaction hashes changed completely, which in turn changed the *Merkle Root*.

 ```bash
 # Transactions